OCD, Anxiety & Panic

 Panic Attacks

 Panic attacks start suddenly and have no trigger, feeling like they come out of nowhere.
-Picture an angry, anxious Gorilla.
+Picture a tsunami or an angry, anxious Gorilla.
 These can cause more intense physical symptoms like heart palpitations, shortness of breath, chest pain, hot flashes, chills, stomach discomfort, a fear of dying, and a sense of being detached from reality.

 Anxiety Attack Vs. Panic Attack